Ellipsoid fitting with the Cayley transform: Acknowledgments

 \section{Acknowledgments}

-The authors thank Andrea Agazzi, Didong Li, Katerina Papagiannouli, and Hanyu Song for helpful conversations.
-We also thank the authors of \cite{kesaniemi2018,lin2016} for providing and answering questions about their code.
+The authors thank Andrea Agazzi, Didong Li, Katerina Papagiannouli, and Hanyu Song for helpful conversations and the authors of \cite{kesaniemi2018,lin2016} for providing their code.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506).
 It is also supported by National Institutes of Health grants R01-ES027498 and R01-ES028804 and Office of Naval Research grant 00014-21-1-2510-P00001.
 OM also thanks NSF-DMS-2038056 for partial support.